excid3/jquery-cmd-t/readme.md

 jquery-cmd-t is a super simple jQuery plugin for adding quick filtering elements on a page similar to Vim's Command-T and Ctrl-P plugins.
 Github also added the [File Finder](https://github.com/blog/793-introducing-the-file-finder) that this idea is mostly based on.

+It hooks up a keyboard shortcut to the letter "t".
+When you press it, the search field is automatically focused and the user can start typing.
+When text is entered in the search field the elements are filtered out based upon the filter callback that you setup.
+Escape is also bound so you can hit escape and clear the filter easily.

 [View Example](http://excid3.github.io/jquery-cmd-t/example.html)

 ## Usage